deklund76/COVID-Factor-Analysis-Framework/MLmodel.md

 ## Questions to be Answered

- 1. What features contribute most to being classified as above or below average over 2020?
+ 1. What features contribute most to being classified as above or below average over 2020?<br>
     (average of total cases and of total deaths)

- 2. What features contribute most to being classified as above or below average over both 2020 and 2021?
+ 2. What features contribute most to being classified as above or below average over both 2020 and 2021?<br>
     (average of total cases and of total deaths)

  3. What are the differences?

- 4. If the number of features is reduced, what do the differnces look like?
+ 4. If the number of features is reduced, what do the differences look like?

 ## Reasons for choosing the model